Travel Intelligence · Ground Transport

 GetTransfer

-Rome (FCO and CIA)
+Rome FCO and CIA

-Paris (CDG and ORY)
+Paris CDG and ORY

 CDG is the city where the wrong choice hurts most.
-The metered taxi has a fixed €56 fare to the Right Bank and €65 to the Left Bank — but unmarked drivers in the terminal will quote €100+ and you have no recourse once you're in their car.
-Welcome Pickups runs €75-€95 and is the right call for first-time visitors.
-The RER B train is €11.80, fast, and entirely fine for travelers who pack light.
-The hotel car for a luxury hotel like the Bristol or the Crillon will be €180-€250 — worth it only if you specifically value being met by your hotel's concierge at arrivals.
-Verdict: Welcome Pickups or the RER.
-Avoid unmarked drivers.
+The metered taxi has a fixed €56 fare to the Right Bank and €65 to the Left Bank — but unmarked drivers in the terminal will quote €100+ and you have no recourse once you are in their car.
+Welcome Pickups runs €75–€95 and is the right call for first-time visitors.
+The RER B now uses the single Paris Region Airports ticket at €14 (as of January 2026), fast and entirely fine if you pack light — with a faster direct CDG Express to Gare de l'Est expected by mid-2027.
+A hotel car for the Bristol or the Crillon runs €180–€250, worth it only if being met by the concierge at arrivals genuinely matters to you.
+Verdict: Welcome Pickups or the RER; avoid unmarked drivers.
+See the Paris pre-arrival checklist.

-Tokyo (NRT and HND)
+Tokyo NRT and HND

-Istanbul (IST)
+Istanbul IST

-Dubai (DXB)
+Dubai DXB

-When the hotel car is worth 4x the alternative
+When the hotel car is worth 4x

 Almost never on cost grounds alone.
 The cases where it actually wins:

-When you should just rent a car instead
+When to rent a car instead

 Frequently asked questions